 Also, ensure to look at the farm maintenance before you start increasing the size of your farm.
 Unlike other farming like cassava, water leaf, etc., pepper farming needs criticality in maintaining to ensure the best outcome.

 How to plant pepper was also covered in this write-up.
 We believe you now have a comprehensive guide on how to get started with the farming business in Nigeria.
-That is the size of this article.
+Any question on this article?
+Let us know and we will try our best to answer as soon as possible.